Kaushal-Patankar/1st-repo/README.md

 # 1st-repo
-This is my first code on github(for learning).
+This is my first code on Github(for learning).